EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 # IANA Considerations

-Depending on the option chosen, this document will either register a new CoAP option number to the CoAp Option Number registry, or a new bit to the OSCORE Flag Bits registry.
+Depending on the option chosen, this document will either register a new CoAP Option number to the CoAp Option Number registry, or a new bit to the OSCORE Flag Bits registry.

 --- back